JoiningAllies/NL5-For-Destiny/README.md

 # Security Changes?

-- Changed 658 instances of "Netlimiter", "Locktime Software", "nlsvc", "NL4", and "NL5" (*Keep in mind there are still instances of these within the program itself that if tampered with cause the program to not work*)
+- Changed 662 instances of "Netlimiter", "Locktime Software", "nlsvc", "NL4", and "NL5" (*Keep in mind there are still instances of these within the program itself that if tampered with cause the program to not work*)
 - Removed "Netlimiter.com" hooks to reject updates (*Updates will not longer open a tab causing a "Plum" unless certain tabs are pressed manually*)
 - Changed assmebly to no longer include "Netlimiter" and names associated with it.

+# Support Me <3

+- If you want to support me in my work please feel free to attack me in Discord <3 My profile is linked within the program under the help tab!
+- You can also ask in the Netlimiter Bible discord for me.